Note: This is a chapter in the Community Cat Programs Handbook.

 - Additional notes

-For a discussion of save rate, live release rate and other related metrics, see “What Is Your Rate?
+For a discussion of save rate, live release rate and other related metrics, see the ASPCA's “What Is Your Rate?
 Understanding the Asilomar Live Release Rate, ASPCA Live Release Rate and Save Rate.”

 Source: Office of Animal Welfare, Delaware Division of Public Health.